johncolby/svid_paper/README.md

 ## Overview

-This repository accompanies the *Multi-disease segmentation of glioblastoma and white matter hyperintensities in BraTS 2018* paper submitted to Frontiers in Computational Neuroscience.
+This repository accompanies the paper entitled *Multi-disease segmentation of glioblastoma and white matter hyperintensities in BraTS 2018*, submitted to Frontiers in Computational Neuroscience.

 It is primarily intended for code peer review rather than general consumption.